bromitzvah/octopress/source/_posts/2014-03-30-the-visualizers-curse.markdown

 categories:
 ---

-According to 'The visualizer's curse' theory people with stronger visualization powers tend to be more possesive toward their partners.
+According to 'The visualizer's curse' theory people with stronger visualization powers tend to be more possessive toward their partners.